- Oops!Something went wrong.Please try again later.

 Inflation is roiling countries around the world.
-Consumer demand has surged in the past year, following a sharp dip during the beginning of the COVID-19 pandemic, at the same time that supply chain disruptions and sanctions against Russia in response to that nation’s invasion of Ukraine have squeezed food and fuel prices higher.
+Consumer demand has surged in the last year, following a sharp dip during the beginning of the COVID-19 pandemic, at the same time that supply chain disruptions and sanctions against Russia in response to that nation’s invasion of Ukraine have pushed food and fuel prices higher.

 Eastern European countries are seeing double-digit inflation, nations such as Germany and the U.K. also are facing four-decade inflation highs, and a number of the world's poorer countries are facing massive inflation and food crises.

-The Federal Reserve is expected to raise its target interest rates next week, in an attempt to curb U.S. consumer demand.
-But the specter of more expensive capital has also sent the price of stocks, particularly for California's major tech companies, on a downward slope, and triggered wider market fears that demand might cool to the point of triggering a recession.
+The Federal Reserve is expected to raise its target interest rate next week, in an attempt to curb U.S. consumer demand.
+But the specter of more expensive capital has also sent the prices of stocks, particularly of California's major tech companies, on a downward slope, and triggered wider market fears of a recession.

 Speaking from the deck of a retired warship among the piles of shipping containers lining the terminals, Biden didn't try to sugarcoat the numbers and attributed rising prices to Russia's ongoing war in Ukraine.

 "I understand Americans are anxious, and they're anxious for good reason," Biden said.
 "We've never seen anything like [Russian President Vladimir] Putin's tax on both food and gas."